nullsquid/Intro-To-Game-Programming/README.md

   enemy.health = enemy.health - damage
 end
 ```
+#### Function Arguments

+#### Calling Functions
+Once we define a function, we probably want to actually use it.
+Using a function is commonly referred to as _calling_ it.
+To call a function, we simply write

 ### love-Specific Functions
 A love game has 3 main callback functions that your game will use.